Optics11 Chiaro Nanoindenter

 89 kPa – 180 MPa 250 N/m

 • Available cantilevers have a spherical tip with diameters and stiffnesses shown in the table below.
-Cantilevers are mounted on probes with two different thicknesses, where thin probes are suited to indent samples in small well plates.
+Cantilevers are mounted on probes with two different thicknesses and heights, where thin probes are suited to indent samples in small well plates.

 Radius Stiffness Thickness of probe*